aravindmunna/hello-world-react-and-typescript-book/React.md

 <HelloWorldComponent displayName="Charles" />
 ```

 You could write your views with `React.createElement` instead of JSX, but JSX is more approachable by designers and developers that aren't comfortable with JavaScript.

-Also, using React components with JSX we move from writing views with imperative hard to understand HTML template logic to writing declarative functions to manage the state of components with JavaScript.
+Writing React components with JSX we move from writing views with imperative hard to understand HTML template logic to writing declarative functions to manage the state of components with JavaScript.
+It's a win-win.
+Developers can write logic with a proper development language and not a wierd template abstraction and Designers still get the comfort of working with HTML like structures.

 ##React Component Rendering